johnsta/qr-api/infra/README.md

 ## Deployment Instructions

 1. Clone the repository.
-2. Navigate to the `az-qr-api-infra` directory.
+2. Navigate to the `infra` directory.
 3. Deploy the infrastructure using the provided scripts.

 ### Using the Shell Script (macOS/Linux)